CINPLA/exdir/docs/quick.rst

 Groups and hierarchical organization
 ------------------------------------

-Every object in an exdir file
-has a name, and they're arranged in a POSIX-style hierarchy with ``/``-separators:
+Every object in an exdir directory has a name, and they're arranged in a POSIX-style hierarchy with ``/``-separators:

     >>> dset.name
     '/mydataset'